 After graduating from Wellesley College with a degree in Art History, Olivia Parker began to make and photograph ephemeral constructions in 1973.
 Represented in major private, corporate and museum collections, including the Art Institute of Chicago, the Museum of Modern Art in New York, The Hirshhorn Museum, The Peabody Essex Museum and the Museum of Fine Arts, Boston, Parker’s work has been published in four monographs and in numerous magazines in the United States and internationally.
 She has had over 100 solo exhibitions in museums and galleries in the United States and abroad.
 Also, she has lectured extensively and conducted many workshops.
 In 1996 she received a Wellesley College Alumnae Achievement Award.
 Residencies include Dartmouth College, The Aegean Center for The Fine Arts, MacDowell Colony, Isabella Stewart Gardner Museum, and Cassilhaus.
+In 2022, Lesley University awarded Parker with an Honorary Doctorate of Fine Arts.

 A skiing accident in 1995 ended Parker’s view camera photographs.
 Unable to work in the studio or darkroom for a year because of a shattered leg, she experimented with computers and digital software.
 As software and equipment improved, fine images and stable prints evolved.
 Although Parker misses making silver prints, new ways of photographing with digital cameras have opened worlds.
 “Digital allows me total freedom to experiment without worrying about film usage or precise camera set up.
 In the beginning, view camera work was, however, a much better teacher for me than digital would have been.
 It made me slow down, consider image edges and think about the dynamics of what falls between the edges.”